vinaypall/Comrad-Assignment/README.md

 ### Fix Endpoint
 In this task you will fix a endpoint that has does not satisfy the requirements

-the `/api/property/minstars` endpoint should accept both `name`(String) and `stars`(double) query parameters and should return a list of properties that contain the `name` query param and has at least the amount of stars as the `stars` query param
+the `/api/property/minstars` endpoint should accept both `name`(String) and `stars`(int) query parameters and should return a list of properties that contain the `name` query param and has at least the amount of stars as the `stars` query param

 The query used to retrieve the data should be parameterized for security purposes